akthammomani/Menara-App-Predict-House-Price-CA/README.md

 7. We have 7 Datasets to support this project, so Data Warngling will be needed:
     * Clean NANs, duplicate values, wrong values and removing insignificant columns.
     * Merging and concatenation will be needed.
-    * GreatSchools API (Rest): will need to use Python Packages: requests, xml.etree.ElementTree and glob
+    * The GreatSchools API is a REST-based web service: will need to use Python Packages: requests, xml.etree.ElementTree and glob:
          - requests: To get the data from GreatSchools API
          - xml.etree.ElementTree module : to implement a simple and efficient API for parsing and creating XML data.
          - glob: to concatenate all the API output in one final DataFrame